rohan-varma/rohan-varma.github.io/_posts/2017-5-16-Neural-Net-Tensorflow.md

 We will now actually create all of the variables we need, and define our neural network as a series of function computations.

-In our first layer, we take our inputs that have dimension $n * 784$, and multiply them with weights that have dimension $ 784 * k $, where $k$ is the number of neurons in the hidden layer.
-We then add the biases to this result, which also have a dimension of $k$.
+In our first layer, we take our inputs that have dimension $n * 784$, and multiply them with weights that have dimension $$ 784 * k $$, where $$k$$ is the number of neurons in the hidden layer.
+We then add the biases to this result, which also have a dimension of $$k$$.

 Finally, we apply a nonlinearity to our result.
 There are, as discussed, several choices, three of which are tanh, sigmoid, and rectifier.
 We have chosen to use the rectifier (also known as relu, standing for Rectified Linear Unit), since it has been shown in both research and practice that they tend to outperform and learn faster than other activation functions.

-Therefore, the "activations" of our hidden layer are given by $h_1 = relu(Wx + b)$.
+Therefore, the "activations" of our hidden layer are given by $$h_1 = relu(Wx + b)$$.

 We follow a similar procedure for our output layer.
 Our activations have a shape $n * k$, where $n$ is the number of training examples we input into our network and $k$ is the number of neurons in our hidden layer.

-We want our final outputs to have dimension $n * 10$ (in the case of MNIST) since we have 10 classes.
-Therefore, it makes sense for our second matrix of weights to have dimension $k * 10$ and the bias to have dimension $10$.
+We want our final outputs to have dimension $$n * 10$$ (in the case of MNIST) since we have 10 classes.
+Therefore, it makes sense for our second matrix of weights to have dimension $$k * 10$$ and the bias to have dimension $$10$$.

-After taking the linear combination $W_2(h_1) + b$, we would then apply the softmax function.
+After taking the linear combination $$W_2(h_1) + b$$, we would then apply the softmax function.
 However, applying the softmax function and then writing out the cross-entropy loss ourself could result in numerical unstability, so we will instead use a library call that computes both the softmax outputs and the cross entropy loss.

 ```python